noriakis/software/docs/ggkegg/01-pathway.md

 <img src="01-pathway_files/figure-html/annotation-1.png" width="100%" style="display: block; margin: auto;" />

-Of course, it is also possible to highlight any desired edges or nodes.
+It is also possible to highlight any desired edges or nodes.
 In this case, the `highlight_set_edges` and `highlight_set_nodes` functions are used within `mutate` to generate a new column containing a boolean indicating whether the specified IDs are included or not.
-Then, it is possible to highlight those nodes or edges.
+We can highlight those nodes or edges in the desired geoms.
 When `how` is set to `all`, `TRUE` is returned only if all the IDs included in the query are included in the node.
 When `how` is set to `any`, `TRUE` is returned if any of the IDs included in the query are included in the node.

 ```r